VIDEO: Stan Lee leaves posthumous message for his fans - Smithers Interior News

 “Sometimes, at night, when I’m sitting here, and I’m thinking, ‘Oh, what’s it all about?’”
 Lee says on the video.
 “And then I get a letter from a fan, or I read something, or I see something, or I remember something, and I realize, [I’m] so lucky to have fans.

-“They make me fell so great … This business of fans, I think is terrific.
+“They make me feel so great … This business of fans, I think is terrific.
 And I love them all.”

 Lee, the genius behind Marvel characters such as Spider-Man, the Fantastic Four and the Incredible Hulk, died Nov.
 12 at the age of 95.